Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 All our further constructions (of uniformization limit groups) are based on the existence of such homomorphisms, and hence, the finitely many equivalence classes that were singled out by theorem 3.1 are excluded.
 Therefore, to construct the desired multi-function $f$, we need to show that the finite collection of equivalence classes that were singled out in theorem 3.1, is a definable collection.

-\vglue 1pc \proclaim{Proposition 4.5} Let $E(p,q)$ be an equivalence class over a free group $F$.
-The finite collection of equivalence classes that were singled out in theorem 3.1, is a definable collection, i.e., if the equivalence relation $E(p,q)$ is coefficient-free, then the finite collection of equivalence classes that are singled out in theorem 3.1, is coefficient-free definable. \endproclaim
+\vglue 1pc \proclaim{Proposition 4.3} Let $E(p,q)$ be an equivalence class over a free group $F$.
+The finite collection of equivalence classes that were singled out in theorem 3.1, is a definable collection. i.e., if the equivalence relation $E(p,q)$ is coefficient-free, then the finite collection of equivalence classes that are singled out in theorem 3.1, is coefficient-free definable. \endproclaim

 \nfp Recall that in order to prove theorem 3.1 we have constructed finitely many limit groups, $GFD_1,\ldots,GFD_d$, that admit a free product decomposition in which $<p>$ is contained in one factor, and $<q>$ is contained in a second factor.
 With each limit group $GFD$ we have associated its taut Makanin-Razborov diagram.

-The finitely many equivalence classes of $E(p,q)$ that were excluded in theorem 3.1, are precisely those equivalence classes for which there exists a test sequence of one of the (finitely many) resolutions in these diagrams that restrict to valid proofs that the specializations of the pair, $(p,q)$, are in the equivalence class.
-By lemma 3.2 there are only finitely many such equivalence classes.
+To prove theorem 3.1 we continued and associated with $E(p,q)$ finitely many limit groups that contain the subgroup $<p,q>$, and with each of these limit groups, we associated finitely many (ungraded) resolutions.
+The finitely many equivalence classes of $E(p,q)$ that were excluded in theorem 3.1, are precisely those equivalence classes for which there exists a test sequence of one of the (finitely many) resolutions of these limit groups that restrict to valid proofs that the specializations of the pair, $(p,q)$, are in the equivalence class.

-Let $Res$ be one of the resolutions in the taut Makanin-Razborov diagrams of the limit groups, $GFD_1,\ldots,GFD_d$.
-With the resolution, $Res$, we have associated (along the proof of theorem 3.1) finitely many auxiliary resolutions.
-These include Non-rigid, Non-solid, Left, Root, Extra and Generic Collapse resolutions.
-With each Extra resolution, we have further associated Extra limit groups, that we denoted $Exlim$, and each Extra limit group admit a free product, $Exlim=Exlim_1*Exlim_2$.
-With each Extra limit group we associated finitely many (possibly none) Collapse Extra limit groups.

-With an Extra limit group, $Exlim$, we further associate a finite collection of limit groups, that we call $Generic$ $Collapse$ $Extra$ limit groups.
-Recall that a limit group, $GFD_i$ admits a free product in which $<p>$ is in one factor, and $<q>$ is in a second factor.
-Hence, a resolution, $Res$, in a Makanin-Razborov diagram of $GFD$ factors as a free product of resolutions, $Res_1$ and $Res_2$, where $<p>$ is a subgroup of the completion of $Res_1$, and $<q>$ is a subgroup of the completion of $Res_2$.
-An Extra limit group, $Exlim$ admits a free product, $Exlim=Exlim_1*Exlim_2$, where either $Exlim_1$ is a closure of (the completion of) $Res_1$, or $Exlim_2$ is a closure of (the completion of) $Res_2$.

-Recall that if a specialization of an Extra limit group, $Exlim$, restricts to a valid proof that the specialization of the pair, $(p,q)$, is in the equivalence relation, $E(p,q)$, then the specialization of $Exlim$ satisfies one of finitely many Diophantine (collapse) conditions.
-Let $Exlim=Exlim_1*Exlim_2$, and suppose that in $Exlim$, $Exlim_1$ is a closure of the resolution, $Res_1$.
-We look at all the specializations of $Exlim_2$ that can be extended by a sequence of specializations of $Exlim_1$ that restrict to a test sequence of specializations of the resolution $Res_1$, so that the combined sequence of specializations satisfy one of the finitely many Diophantine conditions that are associated with the Diophantine (collapse) conditions on specializations of $Exlim$.